ArcelinoNeto/rmc/README.md

 # About
-This project is the result of the challenge proposed by the Levante company.
+Este projeto é fruto do desafio proposto pela empresa OM30.
-The project proposal is a library management system.
+A proposta do projeto é um sistema de cadastro de Cidades e Habitantes.

 # Project
-The project was built following the rules defined by the staff of [Levante](https://gist.github.com/caioagiani/66b26f85ab6db506fecb9a90a04389f7).
+The project was built following the rules defined by the staff of OM30.

 # Technology stack